kevsmith/giza/README.markdown

 ## Description
 giza is a client library for the Sphinx search engine (http://www.sphinxsearch.com).
-It uses the binary protocol spoken by the searchd daemon. giza doesn't use the MySQL protocol support built into Sphinx.
+It speaks Sphinx's binary searchd protocol natively.

 giza currently supports the following features: